-4. Next we use our experience with the non-rotating deep-water wave solutions and write, where l is the inverse vertical decay scale.
+where l is the inverse vertical decay scale.
 Note that here, we allow it to be different than the horizontal wavenumber k!
-Also this form of the solution means that the boundary condition w = 0 at $z = -\infty$ is automatically satisfied.
-We also write the surface kinematic boundary condition $(\partial \eta / \partial t = w)$ as
+This is similar to the procedure done for coupled surface and internal gravity waves.
+Also this form of the solution means that the boundary condition w=0 at $z=-\infty$ is automatically satisfied.
+We also write the surface kinematic boundary condition $(\partial \eta/\partial t=w)$ as